3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 Good

-• Venice is beautiful and one of the most stunning cities in Italy.
-It might be a small place but there are so many impressive buildings, churches and museums to check you won’t be short of things to do!
+- Venice is beautiful and one of the most stunning cities in Italy.
+It might be a small place, but there are so many impressive buildings, churches, and museums to see that you won’t be short of things to do!

-• There are also plenty of great places to visit nearby, such as the beautiful village of Burano.
-This is the good thing about Venice if you want to stay longer than 3 days, there are plenty of boat trips you can take to some beautiful spots!
+- There are also plenty of great places to visit nearby, such as the beautiful village of Burano.
+The good thing about Venice is that if you want to stay longer than three days, there are plenty of boat trips you can take to some beautiful spots!

 Bad

-• One of the worst things about Venice for me was finding my way around the island.
-There are a lot of narrow and tiny streets and it’s hard to get any idea of where you are.
+- One of the worst things about Venice for me was finding my way around the island.
+There are many narrow and tiny streets, and it’s hard to get any idea of where you are.
 You can use Google Maps to help you, but if you just want to stroll around, you’re guaranteed to get lost and confused at some point!

 What to do in Venice in 3 Days